SagedaMason/Student-Development/README.md

 # Project Student-Development
+# Introduction
-# In March 2022, I decided to pursue a career in Data Science.
+ In March 2022, I decided to pursue a career in Data Science.
 I've operated a tutoring business for 8 years and taught math for 3 years.
 I am currently seeking a job in Data Science while re-branding my business.
 My goals for this project are listed below.
-# Phase 1: Project Overview
+Phase 1: Project Overview
-# Phase 2: Collect and Clean Data
+Phase 2: Collect and Clean Data
-# Phase 3: Analyze Data
+Phase 3: Analyze Data
-# Phase 4: Data Model
+Phase 4: Data Model
-# Phase 5: Deploy Project
+Phase 5: Deploy Project
 1. Determine student deficiency in order to target specific needs for growth and predict outcomes.
 2. Merge the student's evaluation with new Data Science skills to practice creating a project while marketing evidence of my growth to recruiters and potential clients.
 # Phase 1